fvalencia/hrn/README.md

 * How many time did I spend, an average of 20 - 22 Hours.
 * W3C Validations passed, just run the app and copy the final html.
 * I'm using directives for, carousel, scroll trigger event, navbar, and the nav animation on < tablet resolutions
+* Developed and Tested on Google Chrome v59, Mac OS Sierra.

 ### How to run it.